 Ensure that every citizen can vote There should be no barriers to prevent eligible citizens from voting.
 Governments should permit vote by mail, early voting and no-excuse-needed absentee ballots, and ensure that workers can get time off to vote.
 Election materials should be available in other languages where needed.
 Voting machines should be absolutely reliable, counting every vote.
 Governments should crack down on any voter intimidation or use of fraud for voter suppression.
 Americans should have the freedom to vote made clear in state constitutions.
 And to ensure that every vote counts equally in presidential elections, states should adopt the National Popular Vote.
 Reform campaign financing Money has an outsized influence on our current electoral system, endangering our representative democracy.
 Poll after poll shows that voters think the political system is controlled by big companies, political action committees, and rich individuals.
 Because of the Supreme Court's Citizens United ruling and the activism of rightwing billionaires, the amount of money pouring into political campaigns through independent expenditures has grown exponentially.
 The growing cost associated with running for office makes campaigns prohibitively expensive for most Americans, thus restricting the freedom to run for office to a small minority of the population.
-In addition, with the rising cost of running for office, candidates need to spend more time fundraising, which restricts their ability to meet with and listen to their constituents.
-The system is broken and the only real solution is public financing of election campaigns.
+In addition, with the rising cost of running for office, candidates need to spend more time fundraising, which restricts their ability to meet with and listen to their con-stituents.
+The system is broken and the only real solu-tion is public financing of election campaigns.
 New York City's law, for example, requires participating candidates to limit campaign spending; in exchange, a public fund will match small donations.
 Connecticut provides a good public financing model as well.
 Safeguard the integrity of our democracy In 2020, right-wing extremists tried to destroy our democratic system by having election officials lie about election results.
-Those extremists are now actively preparing to reject truthful vote counts in 2022 and 2024.
+Those extremists are now actively preparing to reject truthful vote counts in 2024.
 The Safeguard Fair Elections Act blocks efforts to subvert democracy by disqualifying any public official who refuses, without legitimate evidence, to certify the actual vote counts or results of an election.
-Allow everyone to vote by mail The 2020 election proved that voting by mail is very popular and makes the ballot box more accessible.
-The Vote by Mail Act requires that all registered voters be mailed a ballot and that they can vote by returning that ballot by mail, by voting at an early voting center, or by voting at a polling place on Election Day.
+Require honesty in campaign disclosures Rulings by the U.S. Supreme Court have made it impossible to prevent unlimited election campaign spending by special interests.
+The only regulation allowed is public disclosure and it is essential that voters be able to easily distinguish between paid election campaign communications from candidates and those from special interests.
+The Honesty in Election Campaign Disclosures Act specifies that authority lines on campaign ads must make it clear who has authorized such ads.